jbdave112/nba_salary_prediction/README.md

 | Memphis Grizzlies | -8.1 |
 | Miami Heat | -6.2 |

-#### Tier 3 Stars
+#### Low Tier Stars
-The highest overpays according to the model were lower Tier star players, like Klay Thompson, Khris Middleton, and Tobias Harris, who were given max contracts.
+The highest overpays according to the model were lower tier star players, like Klay Thompson, Khris Middleton, and Tobias Harris, who were given max contracts.

 #### The Bounce